Student Teaching Experience

 We provide teacher candidates with real-world experiences in classrooms both close to home and around the globe.
 Because they contribute to the learning experience by co-teaching with mentor teachers, our students are prepared and confident in the classroom and ready to have an immediate impact on the students they teach.

 A major component of professional education coursework involves field experiences in various settings.
-During the blocks/levels of pre-student teaching, a teacher candidate will have extensive field experiences.
+During pre-student teaching, a teacher candidate will have extensive field experiences.
 These experiences are gradual in expectation, time commitment, and skills practice.

 - Expectations for Teacher Candidates